ucsd-ets/datahub-docker-stack/Documentation/tests.md

 Integration tests are also automated tests executed during the workflow pipeline.
 But as opposed to basic tests, they happen **after** the image push.

 Integration tests focus on features **external** to the container. i.e. something that works on your local Docker environment may not work on DSMLP.
-Here are 2 major contents convered by integration tests.
+Here are 2 major contents covered by integration tests.

 - network connection: e.g. port number, 404 issue
 - UI: e.g. pop-up window, page layout

 Currently we only have integration tests for our **rstudio-notebook** image checking against R-Studio UI.

+#### **Additional Information on Selenium and Integration-Test Setups

-[Selenium Webdriver](https://www.selenium.dev/documentation/webdriver/) is a great tool people use to automate tests which involves user actions (open new Tab, click button, etc.)
+- [Selenium](https://www.selenium.dev/) is a great tool people use to automate tests which involves user actions (open new Tab, click button, etc.) in a Browser.
+- [Selenium Webdriver](https://www.selenium.dev/documentation/webdriver/) is the key componet that make Selenium work.
+- There are different webdrivers corresponding to different major browsers.
+We use Google Chrome and its Chrome Driver, which is also the most common choice.
+- There is a somehow tricky compatibility issue: Selenium is managed by its own development team, and Chrome Driver is managed by some Google team.
+Selenium has a great backward-compatibility, meaning it can be driven by any version of Chrome Driver.
+On the other hand, the compatibility of Chrome broswer and driver is very brittle.
+In normal case, if the browser major version and driver major version differ by 2 or more, the compatibility breaks.
+And this doesn't happen rarely.
+On average, Google Chrome stable advances by 1 major version per month.
+(By "major version", we mean the 112 in `Version 112.0.5615.137`, for example.)
+- We run [this script](/scripts/selenium_setup.sh) during the [main pipeline setup stage](/.github/workflows/main.yml#57) to configure the Github Actions runtime as well as solve the issue above.
+- In rare case where you want to add more configuration to the Github Actions runtime, you may add the bash commands directly in
+[selenium_setup.sh](/scripts/selenium_setup.sh) or create a new script + a new workflow step (in `main.yml`), depending on whether your change is related to Selenium/Chrome/Driver.

 ### Manual Tests